F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 These are the basic prerequisites for setting up CFE in AWS:

 - **2 BIG-IP systems in Active/Standby configuration**.
 You can use an `example AWS Cloudformation template <https://github.com/F5Networks/f5-aws-cloudformation/tree/master/supported/failover/across-net/via-api/3nic/existing-stack/payg>`_.
 Any configuration tool can be used to provision the resources.
+- **Disable "Src/Dst checking"** on the NICs if enabling routing or avoiding SNAT.
+See https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#change_source_dest_check

 |

 Complete these tasks to deploy Cloud Failover Extension in AWS.
 Before getting started, we recommend you review the `Known Issues <https://github.com/F5Networks/f5-cloud-failover-extension/issues>`_ and :ref:`faq`.

 .. include:: /_static/reuse/initial-config.rst